theandyb/phasing_clean/README.md

 ```

 TO-DO:
-Downloading genetic maps for phasing
+Downloading genetic maps for phasing (adding "chr" to beginning of each line for Beagle's)

 ## Downloading and Processing X Chromosome Reference Data